 - Organic Keywords: The number of keywords bringing users to the website via Google's top 100 organic search results.

-- Organic Traffic: The number of users expected to visit the website in the following month on condition that average monthly organic traffic stays relatively the same.
+- Organic Traffic: The number of users expected to visit the website in the following month or year on the condition that the average monthly organic traffic stays relatively the same.

 - Ads Keywords: The number of keywords bringing users to the website via Google's paid search results.

 - Display Ads: The number of display ads that SEMrush saw the website advertising or publishing over the past month or year.

 - Ads Traffic: The number of users expected to visit the website in the following month on condition that average monthly paid traffic stays relatively the same